mehmetavnicelik/Smart-Socket/README.md

 # Smart-Socket
 Measures and controls the current which passes through a socket and also calculates the total consumed power.

-In this project, The following component have been used.
+The following components are used in this project.

 -ACS712
 -Relay